Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 A new contract for furnishing electricity for the stree lights was siigned Monday night by the town board at its regular meeting.

-The new boulvard light system necessitate the new apreement with the Northern Indiana Puplce Servce company.
+The new boulvard light system necessitate the new apreement with the Northern Indiana Publice Servce company.
 The new system will use more electricity that precviously and will be operated on a different basis, since half of the lights will be turned off at midnight.

 The new contract will expire in September, 1938.

-1936 - Jul 1 Boulevard Light Fixtures Ordered - Fixtures for the new boulevard light system have been ordered by the town board.
+1936 - Jul 1 - Boulevard Light Fixtures Ordered - Fixtures for the new boulevard light system have been ordered by the town board.
 The style selected is the one that is on the pole at the corner of Main and Washignton streets.
-In the buiness district two lamps will be placed on each post, while in residential section there will be only on light to a pole.
+In the business district two lamps will be placed on each post, while in residential section there will be only on light to a pole.

 1936 - Sep 2 - Boulevard Lights Ready But There's No "Juice"